hectorsector/git-and-the-bad-day/git-and-the-bad-day.md

 That's what it was, because that afternoon I actually tried `git reset`.
 My commit was made to the wrong branch, so I figured I'd create a new branch, then reset to the the previous commit, and when I switched to the new branch my revert was there!

 I then realized a `git cherry-pick` would've done the same thing for me.

+I wished I could cherry-pick myself out of this day.

+Later that night, I realized I uploaded my Keynote presentation binary to the repo.
+What a waste of space!

+I figured I could just revert the commit, but that just means that any previous commits would still have the file.
+This was a terrible, horrible, no good, very bad day.

+Because each commit is a complete snapshot of the codebase, and I had no idea when I committed the binary, I knew this would be a messy clean-up.
+But `git filter-branch` should help me get out of this mess.

+But before bed I decided to give it another shot.
+I was successful with `git filter-branch` I was happy with myself, but then I realized a local backup of what I cleaned up was still in my local git directory.

+I pushed my changes up to GitHub, and my push was rejected.
+It's because I altered commit history so I had to force push.
+Cynthia then told me that GitHub caches commits that may still have my credentials.
+So I had to contact Support and they removed the cached commits from GitHub.